jrsawvel/ToledoWX/README.md

 # ToledoWX (Weather)

 Toledo, Ohio area weather information that is pulled from National Weather Serivce XML files and HTML pages.

 WX or "weather" in Morse code telegraph shorthand (per Wikipedia)

 Not to be confused with Perl's Wx library interface to the wxWidgets cross-platform GUI toolkit.

+This could be used for other areas of the country by point the to the appropriate XML and HTML files.

 ## Perl